 What parents need to know

-Parents need to know that Legally Blonde is a 2001 tongue-in-cheek comedy.
-It has some sexual references and gay stereotyping.
-There are references to lap dances, body parts, wet t-shirt contests, and long interludes in the hot tub.
+Parents need to know that Legally Blonde is a tongue-in-cheek comedy starring Reese Witherspoon.
+While it's clearly a girl-power story in the end, it does have some sexual references and stereotyping.
+There are references to lap dances, body parts, wet T-shirt contests, and long interludes in the hot tub.
 Elle's professor makes a pass at her.
 Elle's sorority life in California is all about mani-pedis, Prada shoes, and snagging the right guy.
-She may decide to go to Harvard for the wrong reasons -- following a guy -- but she learns to value her brains in the end -- even if she continues to celebrate her successes with a shopping spree.
-There's college drinking and some profanity ("s--t," "t-ts," "ass," "a--hole," "balls," "bastard," "bitch," etc.)
+She decides to go to Harvard for the wrong reasons -- following a guy -- but she ultimately learns to value her brains, even if she continues to celebrate her successes with a shopping spree.
+There's college drinking and some profanity ("s--t," "t-ts," "ass," "a--hole," "balls," "bastard," "bitch," etc.).

 What's the story?